What Are Gas Fees in Crypto?

 2. Gas Price: Gas is measured in a small unit called Gwei (short for gigawei).
 Users need to specify the gas price they are willing to pay for each unit of gas consumed.
 This price is usually set in Ether (ETH), Ethereum's native cryptocurrency.

 3. Transaction and Gas Limit: When initiating a transaction or running a smart contract, users set a gas limit, which is the maximum amount of gas they are willing to pay for that operation.
-This limit serves to protect users from unintentionally spending excessive amounts of gas.
+This limit protects users from unintentionally spending excessive amounts of gas.

 4. Calculating Gas Fees: To calculate the gas fee for a transaction, you multiply the gas used by the gas price.
 For example, if 300,000 gas units were consumed and the gas price was set at 10 Gwei per gas, the total gas fee would be 100,000 gas * 10 Gwei = 3,000,000 Gwei (or 0.001 ETH).